-In late 2018, the Group has commenced the production of 4Y20 engine.
-Since 2019 the production volume has gradually ramped up to meet the market demand and management believe that there is no indicator for further impairment in 2019 and 2020.
-Management has also considered there is no significant changes in the market and economic that will have a favorable effect to the recoverable amount of the intangible asset and had concluded that there is no reversal of impairment to be recognized in 2020.
+In late 2018, the Group had commenced the production of 4Y20 engines.
+In 2019, 2020 and 2021, management believed that there was no indicator for further impairment, and also considered there was no significant changes to the market and economic environment which will have a favourable effect to the recoverable amount of the intangible asset.
+Management concluded that no reversal of impairment was necessary in 2019, 2020 and 2021.